 Check out popular offline items.
 Find out what products are selling like hotcakes on brick-and-mortar stores, but can just as easily be sold online.
 See if you can make and sell those items online at a better price.

 Offer a wide range of payment options.
-Think e-wallets, online transfers, credit cards, and COD.
+Think e-wallets, online transfers, credit cards, and cash on delivery.
 Explore virtual banking options, too.

 Provide a superior fulfilment experience.
 Find reputable shipping partners and use an efficient cross-border shipping model.
 Allow consumers to track deliveries in real time, so they’ll never be left guessing when to expect their items.